Developer policies for the Microsoft Edge Add-ons store

 Content that is offensive in any country or region to which your extension is targeted is not allowed.
 Content may be considered offensive in certain countries or regions because of local laws or cultural norms.
 Examples of potentially offensive content in certain countries or regions include the following:

 - Providing or enabling access to content or services that are illegal under applicable local law.

 When you submit your extension to Partner Center, you must indicate whether your extension displays content that should be marked "Mature".
 When determining the rating for your extension, consider all the content in your app, including user generated content and ads, and to the content that your extension links.
 If you indicate that your extension doesn't contain any "Mature" content, you are responsible for maintaining the accuracy of this rating.

-Regardless of the rating given to your extension, it must still adhere to all the content requirements of Microsoft Edge Add-ons Developer policies.
+Regardless of the rating given to your extension, it must still adhere to all the content requirements of the Microsoft Edge Add-ons store developer policies.

 If your extension provides content (such as user-generated, retail, or other web-based content) that might be appropriate for a higher age rating than the assigned rating, you must require users to opt into receiving such content by using a content filter or by signing in with a pre-existing account.

-All the extensions should adhere to the store policies listed above.
-If your extension failed in the review process, please review the store policies to understand the reason for failure.
+All extensions must adhere to the store policies listed above.
+If your extension failed in the review process, review the store policies to understand the reason for failure.
 After submitting your extension using Partner Center, to ask a question about the review or certification status of it, go to New Support Request and complete the form.

 Appeal statistics for Microsoft Edge Add-ons for FY2022

 |Complaints about technological issues

 |Questions about certification, policy, submission, and technical help